 Before revealing the top 6 posts along with an excerpt, there is one thing to keep in mind.
-On the old site, there used to be only an excerpt shown with the post.
-So, if someone wanted to read the whole post, they had to click the link (this was just how the theme worked).
-On this site, however, I specifically chose a theme where folks wouldn’t have to click a link to view the whole post (only to share or comment because those links are on the post’s page).
+On this site, I specifically chose a theme where folks wouldn’t have to click a link to view the whole post (only to share or comment because those links are on the post’s page).
 As a result, the statistics for the most popular posts are sure to be skewed because people may have read a certain post more than another, but without them clicking the link for the post, there’s no way (that I know of) for me to know.
 On top of that, the theme I’ve chosen here allows the viewer to scroll (all the way to the first post!)
 What does that mean?
 When you’re on the homepage, you can continue to scroll down and more posts will load… all the way ’til you get to the first post.
-And in looking at the statistics of the top posts, it’s clear that “scrolling down” is far and away the most popular “post” on this site (this was true last year, too).
+And in looking at the statistics of the top posts, it’s clear that “scrolling down” is far and away the most popular “post” on this site (this was true last year and the year before and will probably be true for as long as the site’s theme remains the same).
 With that in mind, here they are with an excerpt for each:

 If you know me, you know that I’m really good at finding things on the Internet.
 After doing a couple of cursory google searches (Final Jeopardy Rules, Official Final Jeopardy Rules, Official Jeopardy Rules), I was surprised that I couldn’t find them.
 Sometimes, the site that hosts a document like this doesn’t do a good job of using keywords.
 So, I thought I’d poke around the official Jeopardy site — nothing.